Atomic Energy of Canada Limited: 2000s

+CKML was a 50-watt radio station owned by Atomic Energy of Canada Limited through licensee "The Security Systems Coordinator, Chalk River Laboratories" which operated at 530 kHz on the AM band in Chalk River, Ontario, Canada.
+The station was designed solely to broadcast emergency information in event of an accident at the laboratory.
+It was operational and licensed from 1998 to 2012.
+According to the June 2020 issue of the Canadian Radio News Facebook page, CKML is off the air.

 In 2001, AECL began tests at Chalk River Labs to determine the feasibility of using surplus mixed oxide fuel (MOX) from the Russian and U.S. defence programs (which contains plutonium) as a fuel in CANDU reactors.

 Currently, AECL is developing the Advanced CANDU Reactor, or "ACR".
 This design is meant to improve the commercial CANDU 6 design in terms of capital cost and construction schedule, while maintaining the classic design and safety characteristics of the CANDU concept.

 Cernavoda Nuclear Power Plant Unit 2 began operation on May 6, 2007.
 Preparatory work required for the completion of Units 3 and 4 is scheduled to begin by the end of 2007.

 Company president Robert Van Adel announced that he would be stepping down from the position of president and retired from the company effective November 11, 2007.

 Energy Alberta Corporation announced August 27, 2007, that they had filed application for a license to build a new nuclear plant at Lac Cardinal (30 km west of the town of Peace River.
 The application would see an initial twin AECL Advanced CANDU Reactor (ACR) plant go online in 2017, producing 2.2 gigawatt (electric).

 Point Lepreau, New Brunswick CANDU 6 plant refurbishment to begin as of April 1, 2008.

 In June 2008, the Province of Ontario has announced plans to build two additional commercial reactors for electricity generation at a site next to Ontario Power Generation's Darlington Nuclear Generating Station Two companies, AREVA and Westinghouse Electric Company along with AECL submitted proposals to build the reactors.
 In June 2009 the province announced that only AECL's ACR-1000 submission met all the proposal requirements.
 The Ontario government has since suspended the acquisition process citing the cost and uncertainty surrounding the companies future ownership (discussed below).

 Medical isotope production using the 1957-built NRU reactor experienced two forced outages due to safety concerns (December 2007) and a heavy water leak (May 14, 2009).
 The production from the NRU reactor represented a significant fraction of the worlds medical isotope supply and the disruptions caused a worldwide shortage.
 Due to maintenance requirements from the aging NRU reactor and the failure of the MAPLE 1 & 2 reactor projects, the long term production of medical isotopes at Chalk River became uncertain.
 The NRU reactor at Chalk River was shut down in 2018.